Women's suffrage in Chile

-Women's suffrage in Chile was introduced on the communal level in 1935, and on national level on 8 January 1949.
+Women's suffrage in Chile was introduced for municipal elections in 1935, national elections in 1949, and the 1952 presidential election.
 It was the product of a long period of activism, tracing back to 1877, when women were allowed to attend university, a reform which stimulated the formation of a women's movement.
-The women's suffrage was a reform which was actively promoted since the 1920s by the organizations Comité Nacional pro Derechos de la Mujer, Pro-Emancipation Movement of Chilean Women and Federación Chilena de Instituciones Femeninas (FECHIF).
+The women's suffrage was a reform which was actively promoted since the 1920s by the organizations Consejo Nacional de Mujeres de Chile Comité Nacional pro Derechos de la Mujer, Pro-Emancipation Movement of Chilean Women and Federación Chilena de Instituciones Femeninas (FECHIF).